10 Congressional races where Asian Americans could make a difference

 In California’s 48th Congressional district, which includes portions of Little Saigon and where about 18 percent of the population is Asian American and about 10 percent Vietnamese American, 30-year incumbent Republican Rep. Dana Rohrabacher faces off against Democrat businessman Harley Rouda.

-Vietnamese Americans skew more conservative than other Asian-American groups — in a 2018 survey, 42 percent identified as Republicans, 28 as Democrats, and 28 as independent — and some experts say the community is growing increasingly more politically savvy.
+Vietnamese Americans skew more conservative than other Asian-American groups — in a 2018 survey, 42 percent identified as Republicans, 28 percent as Democrats and 28 percent as independent — and some experts say the community is growing increasingly more politically savvy.

 “There’s potential for swing voters,” Linda Trinh Vo, a professor of Asian-American studies at the University of California, Irvine, said in October.
 “Vietnamese Americans can make an incredible difference in close elections, and we’re seeing that in Orange County.”